riyaroy2086/DSA/README.md

 # DSA
 Data Structures and Algorithms
-This repository contains implementation of various data structures and algorithms in C++.
+This repository contains implementation of various data structures and algorithms in C++,JAVA,PYTHON,C

 Data Structures
 The following data structures have been implemented: